buerokratt/Ruuter/samples/CONFIGURATION.md

 ```

 ### Incoming requests
 * `incomingRequests.allowedMethodTypes` - defines the allowed method types for Ruuters DSL endpoint.
-Any request with an invalid method type ise "denied" service.
+Any request with an invalid method type is "denied" service.
 ```
 application:
   incomingRequests: